tweag/sparkle/simple-spark-app/README.md

 # First Spark + Haskell application

-This project shows an example of a Java Spark application that calls some Haskell code (through C) as part of a `filter()` predicate, hence distributed over each "worker" (executor in Spark terminology) of the cluster.

-This is fragile and a bit annoying to build/use.

 ## Get the code and build it

-You must have git, a JDK, maven, the haskell **stack**tool and a freshly-downloaded copy of Apache Spark.
+You must have git, a JDK, maven, the haskell **stack** tool and a freshly-downloaded copy of Apache Spark.

 ``` bash
 # get 'distributed-closure' and modified 'binary'